loicbelec/pitgun/docs/index.md

 ## 4 - The orchestrator

-**Pitgun CLI** is the central orchestrator of the Pitgun ecosystem.
+`pitgun-cli` is the central orchestrator of the Pitgun ecosystem.
 It acts as the bridge between the future different crates, providing a unified interface for engineers to observe, validate, and manipulate telemetry streams in real time.

-Initially designed as a lightweight receiver for UDP frames, Pitgun CLI will evolve into a full-featured command-line toolkit capable of interfacing with any transport supported by the platform whether UDP, gRPC, or later Kafka.
+Initially designed as a lightweight receiver for UDP frames, `pitgun-cli` will evolve into a full-featured command-line toolkit capable of interfacing with any transport supported by the platform whether UDP, gRPC, or later Kafka.
 It ensures interoperability between the emulator, the stream server, and future sinks such as Parquet.

 ### Core responsibilities

-Pitgun CLI plays several key roles in the Pitgun architecture:
+`pitgun-cli` plays several key roles in the Pitgun architecture:

-1.	**Unified telemetry subscriber :** It can subscribe to telemetry data over multiple protocols (UDP, gRPC, Kafka) and decode it into structured telemetry events shared across the project (Event, EventBatch from pitgun-core).
+1.	**Unified telemetry subscriber :** It can subscribe to telemetry data over multiple protocols (UDP, gRPC, Kafka) and decode it into structured telemetry events shared across the project (Event, EventBatch from `pitgun-core`).
 2.	**Monitoring and Diagnostics :** The CLI continuously reports throughput, packet rate, channel statistics, gaps, and basic latency metrics acting as a real-time probe of system health.
 This makes it ideal for testing new transports, debugging network issues, or validating encoder/decoder consistency.
 3.	**Recording and Replay Support :** It can optionally record incoming telemetry into CSV or Parquet files, allowing reproducible analysis and offline comparison with other runs.
 4.	**Protocol-Oriented Abstraction Layer :** Instead of embedding logic directly, Pitgun CLI delegates low-level work to specialized crates: